cloudinary/cloudinary_dart/CONTRIBUTING.md

 #### Make a Pull Request

-Go to https://github.com/contributor/cloudinary_dart and select your feature branch.
-Click the 'Pull Request' button and fill out the form.
+Go to https://github.com/cloudinary/cloudinary_dart/compare and select your feature branch.
+Click the 'Create pull request' button and fill out the form.
 Pull requests are normally reviewed within a few days.
 Ensure the PR description clearly describes the problem and solution.
 Include relevant issue number if applicable.

 #### Rebase